jaimomar99NN/L-R-spatial_scRNAseq-CKD-MASH/README.md

 **Background**

 Chronic Kidney Disease (CKD) and Metabolic dysfunction-associated steatohepatitis (MASH) are metabolic fibroinflammatory diseases.
 Combining single-cell (scRNAseq) and spatial transcriptomics (ST) could give unprecedented molecular disease understanding at single-cell resolution.
 A more comprehensive analysis of the cell-specific ligand-receptor (L-R) interactions could provide pivotal information about signaling pathways in CKD and MASH.
+To achiev this, we crated an integrative analysis framework in CKD and MASH from two available human cohorts.

 **Results**